-USAREC Manual 3-0, Recruiting Operations serves as USAREC's equivalent to an Army Doctrine Publication (ADP) and provides detailed information on the fundamental functions of recruiting and the USAREC mission, which is to recruit the best talent for the diverse, equitable, and inclusive All-Volunteer Army.
+USAREC Manual 3-0, Recruiting Operations, serves as USAREC's equivalent to an Army Doctrine Publication (ADP) and provides detailed information on the fundamental functions of recruiting and the USAREC mission, which is to recruit the best talent for the all-volunteer Army.
 Subordinate doctrine publications will provide more detailed guidance for actions at the tactical level-company, station, and individual.